IlFrenk/3D-Pong/README.md

 _Currently known bugs_:

-* Camera movement in Cheat Mode
+* Camera movement in Cheat Mode.
-* Jump makes the player fly (not necessarily a bug, because you can jump in Cheat Mode only)
+* Jump makes the player fly (not necessarily a bug, because you can jump in Cheat Mode only).
-* Jump force conserves on respawn
+* Jump force conserves on respawn.
-* Kinda lag on camera movement
+* Kinda lag on camera movement.
+* The "listener" for the left click mouse is always active.
+It slows down a bit the application.

 <h4> UPDATE: </h4>
-  Code added
+  Code added.